What’s the Process?

 Disclosure

 The first step in the commercialization process is the formal disclosure of your invention.
-An invention disclosure document describes the technology and is used to evaluate the commercial potential of the idea.
-New ideas must initially be reported to Emory's OTT for review.
-We provide the disclosure form and instructions on our website at OTT Forms.
+To do this, you’ll submit a disclosure form to Emory OTT describing your technology.
+This is used to evaluate the commercial potential of your idea.

 Assessment

-OTT licensing associates investigate potential product applications, market potential, anticipate time to market, strategize invention marketing, and evaluate industry interest.
-All new invention disclosures are vetted internally using our comprehensive commercialization evaluation report (CER) process.
-Our CER reports summarize the key points of scientific background, protection and competition, and market environment that guide the invention evaluation.
+A CER report summarizes the key points of scientific background, protection and competition, and market environment that guide the invention evaluation.
+This helps our licensing associates investigate potential product applications, market potential, anticipate time to market, strategize invention marketing, and evaluate industry interest.
 Each report is reviewed by our team during weekly meetings, leading to recommendations and decisions on how to move forward.

-The detailed commercialization evaluation from the CER report offers a dynamic view of the market and patent landscape, helping guide the commercialization of your invention.
-If marketability justifies the expenditure of further resources, the key question to ask prior to pursuing a lengthy and expensive patent application is whether the invention, or some part of it, is already made publicaly available.
-A patent may not be available if the invention, or an important aspect of it, is publicaly available prior to filing a patent application, e.g., through journal publications, patent applications, conference posters, abstracts, or presentations.
-OTT staff will conduct a comprehensive assessment of commercialization potential based on a combination of the marketable and patentable aspects of your invention.
+We use CER reports to gain a dynamic view of the market and patent landscape, helping guide the commercialization of your invention.
+If its market potential justifies the lengthy and expensive patent application, we determine if the invention, or some part of it, has already been made publicly available.
+A patent may not be available if the invention, or an important aspect of it, is publicly available prior to filing a patent application (e.g., through journal publications, patent applications, conference posters, abstracts, or presentations).

 Protection

-After determining whether your invention will make a viable product that will have commercial partner or investor interest, the next step in the process is protection of your invention.
-Quite often a US patent is utilized and provides protection for 20 years after the filing date, giving inventors an opportunity to fully develop and market products.
-This 20-year window allows inventors, commercial partners, and investors to recoup significant financial investment during the commercialization process.
+After determining whether your invention will make a viable product that will have commercial partner or investor interest, the next step is protection of your invention.
+A U.S. patent provides protection for 20 years after the filing date, giving inventors an opportunity to develop and market products fully.
+This 20-year window also allows inventors, commercial partners, and investors to recoup significant financial investment during the commercialization process.

-Emory OTT relies on guidance from our patent attorneys to navigate and draft the patent applications.
-Patent application packets contain many documents specified by the USPTO, including an abstract describing your invention, specific claims for the invention, a background discussion of publicaly available information, graphics or drawings of the invention, and a signed oath from the inventor.
-Our patent group works closely with our licensing associates to create the strongest application package possible, to give your invention the best IP protection.
+The Emory Patent Group, and occasionally outside counsel, navigate and draft the patent applications.
+Patent application packets contain an abstract describing your invention, specific claims for the invention, a background discussion of publicly available information, graphics or drawings of the invention, and a signed oath from the inventor.
+Licensing associates work closely with our patent attorneys to create the strongest application package possible and work to give your invention the best IP protection.

 Marketing